Midnight

 Midnight was made as the Great Depression was drawing to its end, and the movie’s wisdom didn’t come cheap – it was forged through years of collective hardship.
 Contemporary audiences would have sympathized with a woman of modest origins with only a few cents to her name who succeeds by dint of her good character.
 Tibor’s assertion that his cabdriver’s income makes him a rich man reflects the egalitarian values of the time.
 Most of the film is set among extreme wealth, but ironically that’s typical of the 1930s, whose audiences found it reassuring to think that the wealthy had problems like their own.
 More to the point, Midnight reminds us that money does not buy anyone an exemption from the perpetual up-and-down ride that defines life itself.

 The movie does however allude to one particular fairy tale.
 Like Cinderella, Eve is a poor woman who’s suddenly welcomed into high society, but her transformation is not secure until she gets married.
-The dialogue hints at Cinderella twice: first when Eve likens Tibor to the Fairy Godmother and his taxicab to the pumpkin coach, and again at the ball when Eve says that “Every Cinderella has her midnight.”
-The biggest allusion though is in the movie’s title.
+The dialogue first hints at Cinderella when Eve likens Tibor to the Fairy Godmother and his taxicab to the pumpkin coach, and again at the ball when Eve says that “Every Cinderella has her midnight.”
+The chief allusion though is in the movie’s title.
 Midnight is when Cinderella’s fortunes first shift downward – she turns back into a poor maid, and her elegant clothes turn back into rags.

 CONNECTIONS: